 You may call them Volunteers; we call them

-Our core team keeps the Institute running like a charm, assisted by various other volunteers both on-site and off, who are happy to serve DRBI in any way they can.
+Our core team keeps the Institute running like a charm, assisted by other on-site and off volunteers who are happy to serve DRBI in any way they can.

 The team can be reached at (520) 466-7961 and at email@example.com.